 Evaluation Criteria

 1. Measure impact on Bitrate/PSNR.
-The BD-rate is calculated for CTC and for CTC with ALF switched off relative to Anchor-1 and Anchor-2 respectively.
-The results for LDP configurations are mandatory for both CTC and CTC with ALF switched off.
+The BD-rate is calculated for CTC to Anchor-1.
+The results for LDP configuration is mandatory.

 2. Visual impact on output pictures of representative sequences.
 The subjective test is expected to be held to determine the visual impact for proposals in CE1.
 The subjective test will use 10 second versions of the sequences.
 The proponents shall provide the bitstreams and decoders for the sequences that are chosen for evaluation in the subjective test.